|

 USA, the fuel consumption of new cars has steadily increased since 1987.
 At the

 same time the average curb weight has increased about 30%.
+As an

 example, the life-cycle carbon dioxide emissions (grams CO2/km) for